petr-kalinin/progtexts2/python_basics_en/1_if.rst

 .. note::
     Of course it's more accurate here to speak of the *logical (or Boolean) data type*.
-This is exactly what you get as a result of several relations and logical operations, and what you can put straight into ``if``.
+This is exactly what you get as a result of several relations and Boolean operations, and what you can put straight into ``if``.
 This is a date type that only can store two values, which in Python are ``True`` (the condition is true) and ``False`` (otherwise).
 For example, statement ``10 > 0`` is ``True``, and ``True and False`` is ``False``.
     And if you'd type::